 The Kyoto University team is keen to stress that early stage detection, usually in the form of MRI evaluation from someone who is able to accurately scrutinise the imaging for signs of ONFH, is crucial for its treatment.
 If it is caught early, joint-preservation surgery may be possible.

 Alternative treatments for Alopecia Areata

-Anyone worried about sudden hair loss, bald patches or excessive hair fall should seek a professional diagnosis as soon as possible in order to ensure treatments can be swiftly recommended as well as to offer peace of mind, given this can be an incredibly stressful issue to deal with.
+Anyone worried about sudden hair fall, bald patches or excessive shedding should seek a professional diagnosis as soon as possible in order to ensure treatments can be swiftly recommended as well as to offer peace of mind, given this can be an incredibly stressful issue to deal with.